Constitution

 • Develop job advertisement, position description and recruitment plan as per Faculty Affairs policies.

-• Develop rubric by which candidates are evaluated.
+• Develop a rubric by which candidates are evaluated.

 • Review Curricula Vitae for qualification for the position.